-- Let's get the obvious reason out of the way - students absolutely love having snowball fights.
+- Let's get the obvious reason out of the way - 3rd, 4th, and 5th grade students absolutely love having snowball fights.
 Even your shy, introverted students will enjoy throwing paper across the room.
 My students loved this so much, that I actually used it as a reward - a reward where students were still learning!

 - Students get to release some of their extra energy.
 I didn't allow my students to run during the snowball fight (see the tips below), but they were still constantly bending over and standing up and throwing and walking around the classroom.
 After a longer snowball fight, many of my boys would be exhausted.

 - You can assess your students quickly!
 Depending on what and how you are assessing your students, sometimes all it takes is a quick glance around the room and you'll know almost immediately who needs more practice.

 - This can be a fairly low prep - or no prep - activity.
 Preparing the snowballs yourself can take a little time.
 However, sometimes I would have students prepare the snowballs themselves.
 For example, if we were practicing multiplication, I would have each student write a multiplication problem on their snowball before crumpling it up.

 This activity can get out of control very quickly if you don't properly teach procedures.
 The tips below are based on having many, many snowball fights in my 3rd grade classroom.